 Learning to Breathe Again

-(A reflection drawn from Remember to Breathe)
+(A reflection drawn from Remember to Breathe (December 7, 2025)

 There are moments in grief when breathing feels like a choice—something you have to remind yourself to do, one steady inhale at a time.
 In the quiet after losing Jennifer, I didn’t realize how often I held my breath.
 How often I braced for the next wave of memory, the next ache of missing her, the next reminder that life had shifted into “before” and “after.”In those early months, I moved through the days the best I could.
 I showed up where I was needed and did the things that had to be done, but everything felt different.
-Quieter.
-Fragile.And yet, even in that dimness, small moments began to glow.
+Fragile.And yet, even in that uncertainness, small moments began to glow.

 A brief stillness.